jedie/girishramnani.github.io/_posts/15-06-20-python-essential-part1.md

 ---

-This is the tutorial series for python which will contain essentail parts of the language.
+This is the tutorial series for python which will contain essential parts of the language.
 So lets begin.

 Python is a **weakly** typed programming language, that means you dont need to declare the data type of any variables.